 In scenario 2, no SLAs were likely breached.
 The engineer in fact arrived early and was ready to provide the service.
 He even offered to come back later!
 Great job?
 Well, no. Not really.

-In IT, we see this type of pain all too often in the daily churn of incident management.
+In IT, we see this type of “metrics in ITSM” pain all too often in the daily churn of incident management.
 The plethora of incidents which are fixed within the agreed fix time but lacking the simple communications to the customers – causing frustration, annoyance and, in some cases, unnecessary escalations.
+It’s a common issue with metrics in ITSM.

 How to tackle this in service reviews

 As the Service Delivery Manager, during your service reviews, present the SLA performance, of course, but don’t rely on this as the sole measure of performance as explained in the above two scenarios.
-Include sections relating to emotional metrics.
+Include sections relating to emotional metrics in your metrics in ITSM.

 An effective method (one of many) to ensure these can be captured and measured is to include a practice known as “Voice of the Customer” (VoC).
 VoC can be presented during the service review within a single slide with supporting statistics.